thilanga/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

     }
 }
 ```
-Sad truth is, both code snippets above doing the same mistake.
-They are hard wired to the MusicPlayer class.
+Both code snippets above are doing the same mistake.
+They are permanently binding the `GoogleMusic` service to the `MusicPlayer` class.
-Now Music class has become unusable for Spotify music service and only can be used by GoogleMusic.
+Now the `MusicPlayer` class has become unusable for anything other than the `GoogleMusic` service, so other services like the `SpotifyMusic` service cannot be used.

-Let's add support to Spotify music service.
+Let's add some support for the `SpotifyMusic` service.

 ```php
 class MusicPlayer